jacobkrantz/ProbSyllabifier/README.md

 ## Tests
 Tests should be ran before any pull requests.
+Warning!
+Tests currently only work when config `'language'='English'`.
 Unit tests are implemented in Python's `unittest` module and accessed through:
 ```
 $ cd ProbSyllabifier